danielpmadden/ai-osi-stack/docs/aeip-spec-v1-3.md

 AEIP v1.3 provides a canonical transport, representation, and governance envelope for high-integrity reasoning exchanges across distributed AI systems aligned with the AI OSI Stack v5.
 The protocol binds temporal commitments, provenance, and consent-aware privacy controls to every epistemic artifact, enabling shared interpretability without compromising dignity or autonomy.
 Version 1.3 extends prior releases with richer privacy metadata, a clarified six-layer architecture (plus optional reflection), strengthened signature binding, and harmonized artifact schemas (Solomon Brief, Decision Card, Clarity Package, Guardian Note).
 The specification prescribes semantic versioning, immutable content hashes, and ledger-oriented audit hooks to ensure that each reasoning event remains traceable, contestable, and governed from intent declaration through archival reflection.
 Stakeholders can enforce contextual consent via scoped privacy declarations, reconcile multi-party justifications through Epistemic Handshake operations, and negotiate drift responsibly under the AI OSI Stack umbrella.
 AEIP v1.3 is intentionally human-auditable and machine-actionable, embedding the core clause: “Transparency must never become surveillance.”

 ## 2. Purpose & Motivation
 The AI Epistemic Infrastructure Protocol emerged to address fragmentation between reasoning engines, oversight services, and institutional ledgers.
-As organizations deploy composite AI systems, they require a shared grammar for intent, justification, and evidence exchange that honors both operational agility and normative constraints.
+As Independent Custodians deploy composite AI systems, they require a shared grammar for intent, justification, and evidence exchange that honors both operational agility and normative constraints.
 AEIP v1.3 clarifies this grammar.
 It supplies a canonical interface for reasoning artifacts, empowers auditors to reconstruct decisions, and offers implementers a blueprint for integrating governance-in-the-loop.
-The specification is motivated by three converging forces: the demand for verifiable AI behaviour, the rise of cross-organizational collaboration, and the necessity of explicit dignity safeguards.
+The specification is motivated by three converging forces: the demand for verifiable AI behaviour, the rise of cross-Custodial collaboration, and the necessity of explicit dignity safeguards.
 Prior standards focused on data lineage or model governance in isolation; AEIP v1.3 unifies these concerns into a layered epistemic stack that treats reasoning as a first-class asset.

 AEIP v1.3 also responds to feedback from implementers who required better tooling around consent management, selective redaction, and cross-ledger synchronization.
 By introducing privacy scope, consent, redaction flags, and justification fields, the protocol acknowledges that not all reasoning can be shared equally.
 The specification codifies how to signal these constraints without undermining downstream auditability.
 Furthermore, v1.3 rearticulates the Epistemic Handshake to support multi-party negotiation and delineates a structured flow for drift detection and mitigation.
 The result is a protocol that balances rigor with pragmatism, enabling teams to iterate rapidly while maintaining a defensible chain of epistemic custody.

 The motivation extends beyond compliance checklists.
-Organizations adopting AEIP are striving to build trustworthy AI ecosystems in which human overseers, automated agents, and regulatory observers can interact transparently.
+Independent Custodians adopting AEIP are striving to build trustworthy AI ecosystems in which human overseers, automated agents, and regulatory observers can interact transparently.
 AEIP v1.3 encourages an ecosystem mindset: one where artifacts are portable, signatures are verifiable, and governance directives are portable across deployments.
 The protocol is designed to be extensible; it invites domain-specific adaptations so long as core invariants—temporal integrity, provenance binding, privacy respect, and audit readiness—are preserved.
 In this way, AEIP aims to evolve with the community while retaining a stable anchor for accountability.

-In tandem with these motivations, AEIP v1.3 documents a migration pathway for organizations still operating legacy reasoning transports.
+In tandem with these motivations, AEIP v1.3 documents a migration pathway for Independent Custodians still operating legacy reasoning transports.
 Transitional adapters allow systems to emit both AEIP v1.2 and v1.3 payloads during staged rollouts, with governance councils overseeing parity testing.
 This specification includes detailed interoperability notes so that auditors can verify that legacy artifacts remain interpretable even as new privacy metadata becomes mandatory.
 By foregrounding upgrade ergonomics, AEIP